roboconf/roboconf.github.io/en/user-guide/using-docker-on-the-agent-side.md

 Roboconf guarantees that for a given VM (Roboconf agent), random ports will not conflict.
 And since these ports are exchanged by Roboconf as dependency information, other containers will be able to access them from the outside.
+You can also define ports to ignore in [Roboconf preferences](roboconf-preferences.html) so that they are never picked up during the random generation.

 **stop.sh**